Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/DEV_WORKFLOW.md

 The `reset_db.py` script will:
 - ✅ Drop all existing tables
 - ✅ Recreate all tables from your models
+- ✅ Delete all MinIO objects in the configured bucket
-- ✅ Delete all data (⚠️ development only!)
+- ✅ Reset everything for a clean development state (⚠️ development only!)

 ### Usage:
 ```bash